brianwmunz/QlikSenseD3Utils/README.md

 [http://bl.ocks.org/mbostock/raw/4063550/flare.json](http://bl.ocks.org/mbostock/raw/4063550/flare.json)

 In order for this to work properly, the data for the extension needs to be formatted in a child/parent/value format.
 This way, the function knows all of the associations between the data and can create a tree from it.
-Please see the [Sunburst extension example](https://github.com/brianwmunz/QlikSenseD3ZoomableSunbust).
+Again, please see the [Sunburst extension example](https://github.com/brianwmunz/QlikSenseD3ZoomableSunbust).

 In your extension script, you need to first create a JSON object to hold the data tree:
 ```